WikiMANNia/MediaWiki-Skins-with-Advertisements/README.md

 The advertising space 1 alternates randomly with Sitenotice.
 Advertising space 2 is located at the bottom of the article content.
 The advertising spaces 3 and 4 are located in the Sidebar.
 The exact positioning is determined with the entries “*AD1” and “*AD2” in the “MediaWiki:Sidebar”.

+IMPORTANT NOTE: "master" contains the original files of the skins monobook, modern, cologneblue and vector.
+For the skins colognebanner, vectorad and wima you have to switch and select the corresponding branch!!!

 Two advertising spaces can also be used as event information.
 These variables have to be set:

 * $wgTopBannerType = 'advertising';